 So yeah, sure.
 Stability & God scored 64%.

-Which isn’t really how to see even that, because…I’m tempted to just say “Because…Egypt” – it’s a quick, lazy way to get a chuckle, but it’s also cheap.
-The real reasons are more complicated, and not at all trivial.
-Most referendums that we’ve been having in Egypt aren’t about what they claim to be about – this ‘re-purposing’ of the referenda are sometimes spear-headed by the public, and sometimes spear-headed by the media.
-It’s possible that it was by popular-mind that the 2012 Constitutional referendum became not about the constitution, but about the “Ikhwan” – the more popular, now become almost derogatory, label.
+Which isn’t really how to see even that, because…I’m tempted just to say, “Because…Egypt” – it’s a quick, lazy way to get a chuckle, but it’s also cheap.
+The real reasons are more complicated and not at all trivial.
+Most referendums that we’ve been having in Egypt aren’t about what they claim to be about – this “re-purposing” of the referenda is sometimes spear-headed by the public and sometimes spearheaded by the media.
+It’s possible that it was by the popular mind that the 2012 Constitutional referendum became not about the constitution, but about the “Ikhwan” – the more popular, now become an almost derogatory, label.
 It’s also clear that the media tried hard to market the last referendum as a measure of now Field Marshal El Sisi’s popularity.
 In fact, if you watched some shows, the referendum was presented as an early ‘poll’ for a potential Sisi presidency.

 So, sure.
 Stability & the Army scored 98%.

 Or was it 97%?